bennyschudel/jsvg/README.md

 > jsvg.py --help

-I guess there's a way to watch the assets folter for file changes and then run the script automatically.
-I didn't had time to digg into that, so feel free to contribute.
+I guess there's a way to observe the assets folder for file changes and then run the script automatically.
+I didn't had time to dig into that, so feel free to contribute.

 I have also to mention that I have almost no Python skills so the code could be improved I guess.
 Again, any help would be much appreciated.